franciscornejog/noired.nvim/README.md

 # noired.nvim

 ## About
-A minimal dark theme written in lua.
+A minimal monochromatic dark theme written in lua.

 ## Installation
 Install by: